SirSceptalot/dnd5e/00-09_meta/05_automation/05.01_custom-gpt/gpt-instructions.md

 1. **Determine the in-game date**
 	- The game uses the Christian calendar and time keeping methods
- 	- If the in-game date is missing, unclear, or cannot be deduced from the text, request the user to provide it
+ 	- If the in-game date is missing, unclear, or cannot be deduced, request it from the user
   	- The date should be formatted or reformatted to ISO format (year-month-day)

 2. **Create or modify the journal file**